Criminal hackers are now going after phone lines, too

 These extortionists don't actually have to hack victims to be a threat

-That collective panic kickstarted when the digital communications provider Bandwidth.com got hit by a digital extortion campaign in late September, Posner says.
-Previous attacks had targeted smaller providers, but Bandwidth was the biggest company yet to suffer a DDoS, or "distributed denial of service," attack.
+That collective panic kicked off when the digital communications provider Bandwidth.com got hit by a digital extortion campaign in late September, Posner says.
+Previous attacks had targeted smaller providers, but Bandwidth became the biggest company to suffer a DDoS, or "distributed denial of service," attack.
 While companies like Bandwidth expect a certain amount of legitimate traffic from users trying to make calls and send text messages, a DDoS attack involves bad actors directing a gargantuan number of illegitimate digital requests to its servers, overwhelming their ability to respond.

 "I spent my career building big chunks of internet infrastructure, and I'm here to tell you that the internet really is just a series of tubes and those tubes have a certain amount of capacity," says Prince of Cloudflare.